dsab123/PlayHymn3/README.md

 ### Todo
+- host files on s3
-- deploy on heroku
+- ~~deploy on heroku
 - fix popState in jQuery
 - ~~learn JPA or Hibernate or something else to tie hymn database~~
 - ~~query aforementioned db for hymn~~
 - ~~add audio to db~~
-- switch db to postgres for easy use with heroku
+- ~~switch db to postgres for easy use with heroku
 - ~~add <audio> to html~~
 - add unit tests!!!
 - ~~reformat html for pagination, identified by week rather than hymn~~